salestrip/hr/Software Engineer.md

 - Experience with and appreciation for Test Driven Development
 - A love for writing clean, efficient, readable code
 - Experience working in cross-functional delivery teams
-- Full command of Git, including GitHub and/or BitBucket
+- Full command of Git
 - Excellent communication skills and self-initiative
 - Language Skills: fluent English
 - Location: London, UK